 What’s The Difference Between Marinara Sauce and Spaghetti Sauce?

 A marinara sauce is a much lighter and fresher tasting tomato-based sauce with simple ingredients.
 A great Marinara should tastes like late summer in a pot.
 In contrast, spaghetti or pasta sauce has much more texture and often includes meats and chopped vegetables.

 Each sauce has its place in the Mediterranean kitchen, and sometimes a recipe needs a light sauce and other times, it benefits from a thick, rich sauce.
-Both sauce types offer you that nostalgic, comforting, and flavourful experience you’re craving.
+Both sauce types offer you that nostalgic, comforting, and flavorful experience you’re craving.

 What Can You Use With Marinara Sauce?

 This marinara recipe is so versatile; I recommend making a double and freezing the extras.
-Here just a few uses for this sauce.
+Here are just a few uses for this sauce.

 - Pasta of all kinds